 - Combine flour, yeast and salt in a large bowl.
 Stir in water until it’s well combined.

-- Place dough on a well-floured surface and sprinkle dough with a little flour.
+- When oven reaches 450° place dough on a well-floured surface and sprinkle with a little flour.
 Using a scraper fold dough over 10-12 times & shape into a rough ball.

-- When oven reaches 450° carefully, using oven gloves, lift the parchment paper and dough from the bowl and place gently into the hot pot. (parchment paper goes in the pot too) Cover and bake for 30 minutes.
+- Place on a piece of parchment paper and carefully lift and place into the hot pot.
+Cover and bake for 30 minutes.

 - After 30 minutes, remove lid and parchment paper.
 Return, uncovered, to oven and bake 10 - 15 more minutes.

 Bread Too Dense?
 Try 2 cups of whole wheat flour + 1 cup of all purpose or bread flour for a softer loaf.

 The no knead bread was fabulous, except for what appeared to be tiny bits of uncooked dough

 at the ends of the boule.
 Would baking for 45 minutes rather than 30 minutes solve the problem?

 I would like a slightly larger loaf I am going to try four cups of flour instead of three and increase everything else by 1/4 that should work.
 I’ll let you know

 I just did that myself, added a fourth cup, and increased the water by 25%.
 I also increased the oven temp to 455 degrees.
 Worked great, and gave me the amount of bread I wanted.
 Best wishes.
 Kaye

 I’m confused… if the original recipe calls for 3 cups of bread and you’re increasing it to 4 cups, then isn’t that an increase of one third (1/3)?

 Do not play confused on Miss Jenny’s internet!
 Who cares?!?
 The recipe is delicious for eating not mathematics.